 Dr. Mark Vogel, Chef & Food Writer

-I met Chef Vogel when he sent me an email about his food & drink column he writes for several newspapers.
-We got talking on the phone and soon learned of our mutual interest....food.
-I asked him to participate in my Novice to Pro section and he was glad to do it.
+I met Chef Vogel when he sent me an email about the food & drink column he writes for several newspapers.
+We talked on the phone and soon learned of our mutual interest....food.
+I asked him to participate in my Novice to Pro section, and he was glad to do it.

 He sent me the following bio and his responses to my questions.